mohitk30/set-timer-in-c/README.md

+# Clock in C
+In This You Can Make A Timer for you And Notice time
-# set-timer-in-c
+# IN UBUNTO
-in this you can start timer for you or other and check timer that hoe much time it take
+And set timer